OfficeDev/office-js-docs-pr/docs/reference/javascript-api-for-office.md

 # API Reference documentation

-The Office JavaScript API enables you to create web applications that interact with the object models in Office host applications.
+An add-in can use the Office JavaScript APIs to interact with objects in Office host applications.

 <ul>
-    <li>**Host-specific** APIs provide strongly-typed objects that can be used to interact with objects that are native to a specific Office application.</li>
+    <li><b>Host-specific</b> APIs provide strongly-typed objects that can be used to interact with objects that are native to a specific Office application.</li>
-    <li>**Common APIs** can be used to access features such as UI, dialogs, and client settings that are common across multiple types of Office applications.</li>
+    <li><b>Common APIs</b> can be used to access features such as UI, dialogs, and client settings that are common across multiple types of Office applications.</li>
 </ul>

 You should use host-specific APIs whenever feasible, and use Common APIs only for scenarios that aren't supported by host-specific APIs.
 For more detailed information about these two API models, see the <a href="../overview/office-add-ins-fundamentals.md#api-models">Building Office Add-ins</a>.

-<h2>JavaScript API reference</h2>
+<h2>API reference</h2>

 <ul class="panelContent cardsF cols cols3">
     <li>